libbyshoop/runestone/source/classactivities/functions2.rst

 It will also ask you to practice with writing functions that are called by other functions.

-.. note:: All the code that is in this activity may be found in the
+.. .. note:: All the code that is in this activity may be found in the
           :download:`functions2.py <functions2.py>` file!
 Open this file in an IDLE editor window.

 Variables: global, parameter, and local
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open a new editor window- this will become the basis of the file
-that you will hand in for this activity, so be sure to put your
-name in its file name when you save it.
-Copy the code below from
-the functions2.py file (variable assignment, function definition,
-and call to function) into the new editor window.
-Then run the
-script using "Run Module", and see what happens.

 Global variables are the variables you define outside of any
 function definition, either typing the variable assignment into the
-interactive shell, or putting it in a script, outside of a
+interactive shell, or putting it in a program, outside of a
 function.
 In the example below, *x* is a global variable.
 Global
 variable assignment go into the "global namespace", and may be
-accessed by any other Python script, statement, expression, or
+accessed by any other Python program, statement, expression, or
 function that occurs *after* the assignment takes place.
 Thus,
 *sillyFn* can refer to *x* inside its body.